 President's Awards for Academic Excellence: Given to graduating students in each degree program who have achieved academic excellence as demonstrated by both cumulative grade point average and faculty affirmation.

-Bishop Golden Scholarship/Award: This scholarship is to be awarded to an ethnic minority full-time student in a Doctor of Ministry, Master of Arts, or Doctor of Philosophy degree program who shows promise in academic competence and prophetic professional performance in ministry.
+Bishop Golden Scholarship/Award: This scholarship is awarded to an ethnic minority full-time student in a D.Min., M.A. or Ph.D. degree program who shows promise in academic competence and prophetic professional performance in ministry.